lnginyard/materialize-snippets-vscode/README.md

 ## New in v1.5.0 (July 2025)

-This release the new maintainer for MZ Snippets, Lorenzo brings a major update with new, modern snippets and improved support for today's developers:
+This release brings a major update with new, modern snippets and improved support for today's developers:

 - Responsive grid layouts
 - Cards with images and actions